It’s a Good Thing You’re Cute: Dog Training for the Ornery Pup

 Dog Training for a Happy Future

 Some dogs require a little extra support.
-If you think your dog suffers from separation anxiety, resource guarding, aggression, or other behavioral issues, let The Pet Experts help.
+If you think your dog suffers from separation anxiety, resource guarding, aggression, or other behavioral issues, let the team at Elmhurst Animal Care Center help.

 To register for one of our dog training classes, please call 630-530-1900.